dww100/sct/doc/sluv2.md

 EXTINCTION COEFF (280 NM)
 ~~~~~~

-and the values in the CON85 columns (the consensus values from Perkins 1986) for
+and the values in the PER85 columns (the values taken from crystal structures in Perkins 1986) for

 ~~~~~~
 VOLUME